 Wearing a Back Brace can help

-Motion of the lumbar spine can delay healing in spinal fractures or postoperative fusions.
-With lumbar lordosis a back brace may aid in restricting movement and has been found to decrease LBP and discomfort for a time.
+The motion of the lumbar spine can delay healing in spinal fractures or postoperative fusions.
+With lumbar lordosis, a back brace may aid in restricting movement and has been found to decrease LBP and discomfort for a time.
 There are currently two popular back braces to choose from, each with their own advantages and disadvantages:

 - Rigid Braces